Overview of Massachusetts Taxes

 Boston Harbor may be the site of the most famous tax protest in history, but today Bay Staters pay taxes on a lot more than tea.
 The most significant taxes in Massachusetts are the sales and income taxes, both of which consist of a flat rate paid by residents statewide.
 The Massachusetts income tax rate of 5.05% is higher than all but one of the other eight states that levies a flat income tax.
 The statewide sales tax rate of 6.25% is among the 20 lowest in the country (when including the local taxes collected in many other states).

 Massachusetts Income Taxes

-Massachusetts does not have a standard deduction, but allows many of the same itemized deductions as the federal government, as well as some additional ones.
+Massachusetts does not have a standard deduction, but it allows many of the same itemized deductions as the federal government, as well as some additional ones.
 For example, taxpayers can make deductions for child care expenses, college tuition (if it exceeds 25% of Massachusetts adjusted gross income), certain commuter costs, rental payments (50% of rent up to $3,000) and student loan interest payments.

 In addition to those deductions, taxpayers can claim a personal exemption to lower their taxable income.